submukherjee/submukherjee.github.io/index.md

 </figure>
 </center>
 <br/>
-I am currently a fifth year Graduate student in the department of [Electrical and Computer Engineering](https://ece.msu.edu/) at [**Michigan State University**](https://msu.edu/).
-I am advised by Professor [Yiming Deng](https://www.egr.msu.edu/deng/) & Professor [Lalita Udpa](https://www.egr.msu.edu/people/profile/udpal) at Non Destructive Evaluation Laboratory, [NDEL](https://www.egr.msu.edu/ndel/).
-My dissertation is on developing _Machine Learning based improved automated NDE methods for defect diagnostics_.
-On the algorithmic side, I develop novel statistical leaerning based signal and image processing algorithms, ML algorithms and AI enabled NDE algorithms  for better defect detection and identification.
-I am also interested in data fusion and in developing different sub sampling and sparsifying algorithms for fast scanning systems.
+I am currently a Postdoctoral fellow in the [Division of Imaging, Diagnostics, and Software Reliability](https://www.fda.gov/about-fda/cdrh-offices/division-imaging-diagnostics-and-software-reliability) at US Food and Drug Administration.
+Before joining FDA, I graduated from Michigan State University with a PhD. degree in Electrical and Computer Engineering.
+I was advised by Professor Yiming Deng & Professor Lalita Udpa at Non Destructive Evaluation Laboratory, [NDEL](https://www.egr.msu.edu/ndel/).
+On the algorithmic side, I develop novel statistical learning based signal and image processing algorithms, Artificial Intelligence (AI)- Machine Learning (ML) algorithms for medical and NDE imaging.
+I am also interested in data fusion, volumetric registration, survival analysis, joint modelling and in developing different sub sampling and sparsifying algorithms.
 On the hardware side, I focus on design and development of different physics based sensors and systems for monitoring and evaluating structural integrity of parts and components.
-The links to published papers and preprints can be accessed from my <a href='https://submukherjee.github.io/Research/'><font face="verdana" color="teal">Research</font></a> page.
+The indexing of all my published paperscan be accessed from my <a href='https://submukherjee.github.io/Research/'><font face="verdana" color="teal">Research</font></a> page.
 You can find my [Resume](https://drive.google.com/file/d/1m8ziY8zjwzffIgmvwjeNoa7SHM95LKVH/view?usp=sharing) here.

 ----------
 <a name="Education">Education</a>